vladbelozertsev/src-only/README.md

 ## Usage

-After installation open project that contains "src" folder and press "ALT+S"
+After installation open project that contains "src" folder and press "ALT+S".

 ## Hotkeys

-By default "ALT+S", you can change the hotkeys: Code => Preferences => Keyboard Shortcuts => tap "src-only" to input
+By default "ALT+S", you can change the hotkeys: Code => Preferences => Keyboard Shortcuts => tap "src-only" to input.

 ## Custom folders